RangerHawk/rangerhawk.github.io/docs/Gimpinator-Activation-Guide.md

 Gimp.main(Gimpinator.__gtype__, sys.argv)

 ### 🛠️ Edit the Plugin File
-Open `gimpinator_ex.py` in a text editor.
+Open gimpinator_ex.py in a text editor.
 Find the line:
 sys.path.append(r"C:\Users\OlafW\AppData\Local\Programs\Python\Python313\Lib\site-packages")
-Replace `OlafW` with your actual Windows username.
+Replace OlafW with your actual Windows username.
 To find it:
-Open Command Prompt → type `echo %USERNAME%` → press Enter
+Open Command Prompt → type echo %USERNAME% → press Enter

+### 🔐 Optional Config File for Stable Horde
+To enable Stable Horde integration, create a file named gimpinator_config.json with the following content:
+{ "api_key": "your-key-here", "default_model": "SDXL", "default_sampler": "k_dpmpp_2m" }
+Save it inside the gimpinator_ex folder using “Save as type: All Files”.
+You can obtain a free API key by logging into https://stablehorde.net and visiting your account page.

 ### 🧭 Menu Path
 Filters → Gimpinator → Gimpinator EX